-During 2022 the students of St. Patrick's were able to experience opportunities not afforded them in the previous 2 years.
-The year began with some restrictions which eventually gave way to greater freedoms to experience more normal school routines which also extended to school assembles, school carnivals, school religious celebrations and excursions.
+During 2023 the students of St. Patrick's were able to experience normal school routines including school assembles, school carnivals, school religious celebrations and excursions.

-School carnivals proceeded as usual including the first athletics carnival for 3 years.
-Each we very successful and provided a platform for our better athletes to represent the school at a higher level.
+The school carnivals proceeded as usual and were highly successful.
+Each were very successful and provided a platform for our better athletes to represent the school at a higher level.
 The older grades also participated in numerous sporting gala days with other catholic primary schools in the region.